Execyte/space.hs/README.md

     stack build
     ```

-    This will produce two executables: `space-station15-client` and `space-station15-server`.
+    This will produce two executables: `space-hs-client` and `space-hs-server`.
 Run them with the command:

     ```
     stack exec [executable name]